AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Introduction

-Specifically, during the visual evidence construction stage, we design a Multi-Granularity Evidence-Enhanced Fusion Projector (MGE-EFP) to capture discriminative clues of subtle muscle movements.
-This module integrates mid-level features representing local high-frequency texture changes with high-level semantic features possessing global abstract expressions, compressing them into compact visual content tokens.
+Specifically, during the visual evidence construction stage, we design a Multi-Granularity Evidence-Enhanced Fusion Projector (MGE-EFP) to capture discriminative cues from subtle muscle movements.
+This module integrates mid-level features representing local high-frequency texture changes with high-level semantic features carrying global context, compressing them into compact visual content tokens.
 In the structure modeling stage, inspired by the subset correspondence between macro- and micro-expression action unit combinations, we propose a Relation-Aware Action Unit Graph Neural Network (R-AUGNN).
-This component injects FACS anatomical priors as a sparse topological structure and adaptively learns the interaction weights among action units based on the current input instance, thereby generating explicit instruction tokens.
-During the reasoning stage, the large language model receives a structured sequence composed of content and instruction tokens, deduces the visual evidence guided by relational instructions, and ultimately outputs multi-label predictions.
-Furthermore, to mitigate model overfitting to the statistical biases of specific datasets, we introduce Counterfactual Consistency Regularization (CCR) during the training phase\cite{cf}.
-By applying targeted logical interventions to the structural instructions and constraining the model to output consistent responses, this regularization strategy effectively enhances the generalization ability and robustness of the network in cross-domain scenarios.
+This component injects FACS anatomical priors as a sparse topological structure and adaptively learns interaction weights among action units based on the current input instance, thereby generating AU-relation instruction tokens.
+During the structured inference stage, the frozen LLM receives a structured sequence composed of the task prompt, content token, and AU-relation instruction tokens.
+The final hidden representation is then used by a lightweight classification head to produce multi-label AU predictions.
+Furthermore, to mitigate overfitting to dataset-specific statistical biases, we introduce Counterfactual Consistency Regularization (CCR) during training\cite{cf}.
+By applying targeted structural perturbations to the AU-relation instruction tokens and constraining non-target AU predictions to remain stable, this regularization strategy enhances the generalization ability and robustness of the network in cross-domain scenarios.